 The plan has a List of Covered Drugs (Formulary).
 We call it the "Drug List" for short.
-It tells which Part D prescription drugs are covered under the Part D benefit included in Liberty at Home.
+It tells which Part D prescription drugs are covered under the Part D benefit included in Liberty Medicare Advantage Nursing Home Plan.
 The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
-Medicare has approved the Liberty at Home Drug List.
+Medicare has approved the Liberty Medicare Advantage Nursing Home Plan Drug List.
 The Drug List also tells you if there are any rules that restrict coverage for your drugs.

-We will provide you a copy of the Drug List.
-To get the most complete and current information about which drugs are covered, you can visit the plan's website (www.libertyadvantageplan.com) or call Member Services (phone numbers are printed on the back cover of this booklet).
+We will provide you with a copy of the Drug List.
+To get the most complete and current information about which drugs are covered, you can visit the plan's website (www.libertymedicareadvantage.com) or call Member Services.